Asset management in China

 Asset management companies in China came into being in 1998.
 The founding of commercial Asset management companies (AMC; 金融资产管理公司) established by the Ministry of Finance tasked with professionally managing third-party assets was a major landmark in the development of China's financial system.
 It marks a transition in Chinese regulation away from an unregulated environment toward a system where specialist companies started to operate according to a defined set of standards and regulations.

+Development of AMCs

-The Chinese government created 10 AMCs in China.
+From 1998 to 1999, the Chinese government created 10 AMCs in China.
 4 as bad banks, one for each of the four commercial state-owned banks. and 6 Fund management companies.
-As of 2018 there are over 130 asset management companies in china, with a combined 2 billion USD in assets under management.
+As of 2018 there are over 130 asset management companies in china, with a combined US$2 billion in assets under management.

 The original asset management companies include: